 I first tried tres leches cake while in Ecuador several years ago.
 Since then, I’ve changed it up by adding some of my favorite ingredients, namely chocolate and coconut.
 This version also has a splash of rum for an adults-only treat. —Lisa Varner, El Paso, Texas

 Talk about a fun presentation!
 Karen Oney’s cute dessert looks just like a taco—but it’s stuffed with chocolate ice cream and topped with cherries and coconut instead of tomatoes and lettuce.
 “These are as much fun to make as to eat,“ promises the creative Fort Worth, Texas cook.

 I love to bake...in fact, my first try at baking "from scratch" is still vivid in my memory.
 I make a cake for Mom for Mother's Day—and forgot to put in the baking powder!
 This recipe brings back memories, too—when our two girls were young they often took these cookies to their Scout outings.

-Sweet and simple, this creamy dessert is real comfort food in any language.
+Sweet and simple, this creamy arroz con leche recipe is real comfort food in any language.
 You’ll love the warm raisin and cinnamon flavors.
 It’s great served cold, too. —Marina Castle Kelley, Canyon Country, California

 Field editor Kathy Kittell from Lenexa, Kansas found a “sweet” way to serve nachos.
 “It’s the perfect variation for my friends and family members with a sweet tooth,” she writes.
 “These buttery crisps disappear fast, so be sure to have plenty on hand.”